Should you hold your mortgage inside your RRSP?

 I also worry that people may have too much confidence that real estate prices will continue to grow at high rates in the future.
 Given you are in Alberta, Yvonne, you probably have a better sense than other readers in other parts of the country that real estate prices do not always go up.
 So, this next warning is broad rather than directed at you.

 For many reasons, it is unlikely that real estate prices will rise as much in the next 10 years as they have in the past 10 years in some Canadian cities.
-That is not to say real estate is a bad investment, but it is to say that real estate may not be such a great investment that you should raid your RRSP or do everything you can to buy a second property.
+That is not to say real estate is a bad investment, but it is to say that real estate may not be such a great investment that you should raid your registered retirement savings plan (RRSP) or do everything you can to buy a second property.
 If real estate prices rise at a modest rate, which may be the most likely long-term scenario given how high prices are in some cities right now, a rental property may provide a comparable return to a balanced investment portfolio.

 The same qualification requirements as a regular mortgage will apply, and there will be additional fees for setting up and then administering the mortgage annually in your RRSP.
 The interest rate will be the posted rate, not the discounted rate most mortgage borrowers end up with when they borrow.